Prismatic Basketweave

 Victorian Address Transom #9

 A home built in 1890 in Washington, D.C. is being restored.
 The restoration includes returning 12 stained glass windows to their former glory.
 Pamela has completed the address transom which sits over the entrance.
-The glass pieces manufacturered over a century ago are beautiful in color and texture.
+The glass pieces manufactured over a century ago are beautiful in color and texture.
 The bold …

 Continue reading